Sandersonia aurantiaca Hook.

 How to Grow and Care

 They increase by making a new tuber each from the growing prong and often a small 'nut' on the other prong.
 They can also be grown from seed which is usually ready to harvest about the end of April.
-Seed should be planted early winter, sown thinly in trays or pots using a very well drained potting medium and covered with 0.4 inch (1 cm) of mixture… – See more at: How to Grow and Care for Sandersonia
+Seed should be planted early winter, sown thinly in trays or pots using a very well-drained potting medium and covered with 0.4 inches (1 cm) of mixture… – See more at: How to Grow and Care for Sandersonia

 Native to South Africa.